 So how does Uniform Teeth provide treatment for severe cases of malocclusion—the imperfect alignment of teeth—while costing half as much as Invisalign and with treatment time as short as Smile Direct Club or Candid?
 The answer lies in the process, the doctors, the pricing method, and the technology.

 Uniform Teeth process

 The Uniform Teeth process is a bit different from both at-home and in-office aligners.
 With in-office aligners, you meet with your orthodontist or dentist in person every four to six weeks throughout your treatment.
-With at-home aligners, you do everything remotely, like taking your impressions at home and checking in with your orthodontist or dentist virtually.
+With at-home aligners, like ClearCorrect aligners or Dandy aligners, you do everything remotely, like taking your impressions at home and checking in with your orthodontist or dentist virtually.

 One exception to this are brands that have physical locations where you can go for an initial consultation and get 3D scans taken of your teeth, instead of taking your impressions on your own.
-Smile Direct Club and Candid are two brands that currently also have physical locations.
+Smile Direct Club is one of the brands that currently also has physical locations.
 However, after the initial visit, the rest of your treatment is completed 100% remotely.